Hike from Moraine Lake to Eiffel Lake for fantastic views of the Valley of the Ten Peaks and Wenkchemna Glacier.

 Continuing on, traverse a rocky slope to a viewpoint overlooking the lake.
 The trail is quite narrow here, so keep an eye out for oncoming hikers, and be patient if you’re trying to pass others.
 Fortunately, this trail isn’t as heavily trafficked as nearby Larch Valley, so you should be able to take your time through here.

-Note: The pass behind the lake is Wenkchemna Pass.
+Note: The pass beyond the lake is Wenkchemna Pass.

 Just past the end of the lake, there’s a perfect picnic spot with lots of flat rocks to sit on.
 Boulders offer protection from the wind which often gusts through the valley.
 While the little lake is nowhere near as impressive as Moraine Lake (not many are!), its surroundings are spectacular, and the aquamarine water and larches growing next to it add a pop of color to the rocky landscape.
 If you’re lucky, you’ll be able to see some of the Ten Peaks reflected in the water.
 (It’s a bit scrambly getting down to the lake, so most folks enjoy looking at it from the trail.)